waibee-11/waibee-11/README.md

 - 👋 Hi, I’m Yash Barve (a.k.a Waibee)
 - 🌱 I study Computer Science at the University of Waterloo
-- 💞️ Currently I'm exploring Web Development and making several projects.
+- 💞️ Currently I'm exploring the MERN stack and looking to build as many projects as I can to build experience.
 - 📫 How to reach me: send an email to 11yashbarve@gmail.com!
 I would love to get in touch with you.

 <!---